Head, Neck & Face Pain – TM Disorders: TMJ & TMD In Suwanee

-Dr. Finkel is recognized in the treatment of TMJ disorders.
-He is trained to diagnose and treat jaw joint disorders.
-In addition to his training in general and cosmetic dentistry, Dr. Finkel has completed hundreds of hours of advanced dental training in the field of neuromuscular dentistry.
+Our doctors are recognized in the treatment of TMJ disorders.
+They are trained to diagnose and treat jaw joint disorders.
+In addition to training in general and cosmetic dentistry, they have completed hundreds of hours of advanced dental training in the field of neuromuscular dentistry.
 Dr. Finkel studied with Dr. Barnie Jankelson and Dr. Janet Travell, two of the doctors/researchers whose work formed the basis of neuromuscular dentistry, Myofascial Pain Therapy and treatment for TMD.

-With his advanced training and experience, Dr. Finkel can determine what type of headache or jaw pain therapy is right for you.
+With their advanced training and experience, our doctors can determine what type of headache or jaw pain therapy is right for you.

 To make an appointment, call 770‑212‑9691 or click here to request an appointment online.